eldapotter/eldapotter/README.md

 - 👋 Hi, I’m @eldapotter
-- 👀 I’m interested in JavaScript programming
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning how to utilize Velo by Wix to build web applications
+- 🌱 I’m currently learning how make websites users will love
-- 💞️ I’m looking to collaborate with other full-stack JavaScript developers to develop web applications
+- 💞️ I’m looking to collaborate with the other IT interns at MAZ
 - 📫 How to reach me: [Email](mailto:eldapotterii@gmail.com)

 <!---